SharminSharu/laravel-serverside-authentication/README.md

 # Laravel Server Side DataTables And Custom Authentication
-This ultimately works using Yajra DataTables in Laravel 10 file (server-datatable).
-And also develop a custom authentication system in Laravel file (auth-laravel).
+This ultimately works using Yajra DataTables in Laravel 10 file (server-datatable.zip).
+And also develop a custom authentication system in Laravel file (auth-laravel.zip).

 ## Deployment